Nosferatu the Vampyre

-Nosferatu the Vampyre (Nosferatu: Phantom der Nacht) is a 1979 gothic horror film directed and written by Werner Herzog.
+Nosferatu the Vampyre (Nosferatu: Phantom der Nacht) is a 1979 gothic horror film written and directed by Werner Herzog.
 The film serves as both a remake (Note: Several outlets identify the film as a remake.
 However, Herzog does not consider his version to be a remake but rather a homage or "free version" of the 1922 film.) of the 1922 film Nosferatu and an adaptation of Bram Stoker's 1897 novel Dracula.
 (Note: The 1922 film was an unauthorized adaptation of Stoker’s novel and changes were made (such as character names) as a result.
 However, Herzog’s film restores the characters’ names since Stoker’s novel became public domain.)
 Herzog’s film is set in 19th-century Wismar, Germany, and Transylvania.
 The picture stars Klaus Kinski as Count Dracula, Isabelle Adjani as Lucy Harker, Bruno Ganz as Jonathan Harker, and French artist-writer Roland Topor as Renfield.
 There are two different versions of the film, one in which the actors speak English, and one in which they speak German.

 Herzog's production of Nosferatu was very well received by critics and enjoyed a comfortable degree of commercial success.
 The film also marks the second of five collaborations between director Herzog and actor Kinski, following 1972's Aguirre, the Wrath of God.
 The film had one million admissions in West Germany and grossed ITL 53,870,000 in Italy.
 It was also a modest success in Adjani's home country, taking in 933,533 admissions in France.

 A novelization of the screenplay was written by Paul Monette and published by both Avon Publishing and Picador in 1979.
 The 1988 Italian horror film Nosferatu in Venice is a "sequel-in-name-only", again featuring Kinski in the title role.